-Based on the assessment by management, the Group recognized an allowance for expected credit losses on specifically identified credit-impaired accounts amounting to \$\P\$10,859,666 as at December 31, 2021 and 2020.
-Receivables which were not individually significant and receivables which were individually significant for which no specific impairment were recognized were assessed and subjected to collective assessment.
-Based on assessment done by the management, the Group has not recognized any provision for receivables which were assessed collectively.
-Provisions for ECL amounted to nil, \$\P\$251,315, and \$\P\$9,780,000 in 2021, 2020 and 2019, respectively (see Note 15).
+Based on the assessment by management, the Group recognized an allowance for expected credit losses on specifically identified credit-impaired accounts amounting to \$\mathbb{P}\$10,859,666 as at December 31, 2024 and 2023.
+Receivables which were not individually significant and receivables which were individually significant for which no specific impairment were recognized, were assessed and were subject to 12- month ECL and lifetime ECL, respectively.
+An exposure will migrate through the ECL stages as asset quality deteriorates.
+If, in a subsequent period, asset quality improves and also reverses any previously assessed significant increase in credit risk since origination, then the loss allowance measurement reverts from lifetime ECL to 12 months ECL.

+Provisions for ECL amounted to nil for 2024, 2023 and 2022.